 This stream requires evidence of appropriate qualifications (which is a skills assessment through an authorised assessing body for most ENS applications) and evidence of 3 years of full-time work experience in Australia or overseas in the nominated occupation.
 Employers need to be actively and lawfully operating in Australia but do not need prior sponsor status in order to nominate a position under this stream.

 There are some exemptions available for the age, English proficiency, work experience and skills assessment requirements for the ENS permanent visa.

-You cannot include any family members on this visa but there may be other visa opportunities for them to come visit you while you are in Australia.
+Currently, you cannot include any family members on this visa but there may be other visa opportunities for them to come visit you while you are in Australia.
 Please contact us to find out more information on this visa.

-We have helped many employers and employees navigate, and understand, the vast sea of sponsor types, occupation lists, labour market and market salary evidence types, visa criteria and obligations, to achieve timely outcomes to meet their business and career requirements.
+We have helped many employers and employees navigate, and understand, the vast sea of sponsor types, occupation lists, labour market and market salary evidence types, concessions, visa criteria and obligations, to achieve timely outcomes to meet their business and career requirements.

 With particular expertise in regional visa programmes targeting key skills shortages, we would be pleased to guide you through the options available to suit your needs.

 Please contact us for an eligibility assessment so may we help you determine the right visa for you.